gabrielhartmann/docker/docs/sources/reference/api/docker_remote_api_v1.19.md

 -   **Cpuset** - The same as CpusetCpus, but deprecated, please don't use.
 -   **CpusetCpus** - String value containing the cgroups CpusetCpus to use.
 -   **CpusetMems** - Memory nodes (MEMs) in which to allow execution (0-3, 0,1).
 Only effective on NUMA systems.
+-   **OomKillDisable** - Boolean value, whether to disable OOM Killer for the container or not.
 -   **AttachStdin** - Boolean value, attaches to stdin.
 -   **AttachStdout** - Boolean value, attaches to stdout.
 -   **AttachStderr** - Boolean value, attaches to stderr.